 “These allegations about Chris Hardwick took us by surprise as we have had a positive working relationship with him.
 However, we take allegations of misconduct very seriously.
 Production on The Wall does not begin until September, and in the meantime we are continuing to assess the situation and will take appropriate action based on the outcome.”

 Hardwick is continuing to deny Dykstra’s allegations.
 In addition to his previous statement suggesting that he’s the one who ended the relationship and that Dykstra begged him to take her back, TMZ recently published text messages between the former couple, which only could have been leaked by Hardwick himself.
 These texts are clearly meant to portray Hardwick in a positive light, showing Dykstra asking him to take her back.
-But they’re difficult to fully judge out of context and do not exactly contradict anything Dykstra said.

 In her original Medium essay, Dykstra said that she had “audio/video that will support and prove many of the things I’ve stated in this post.”
 It remains to be seen whether she will release this alleged evidence.